Schaudge/refinereads/README.md

 6. when checking the reference, if there exists one or more reads are concordant with reference genome with high quality, or all reads at this positions are with low quality, use the reference nucleotide for this position.

 ## the quality thresholds
-`gencore` uses 3 different thresholds, and they can be specified by the commandline options：
+`refinereads` uses 3 different thresholds, and they can be specified by the commandline options：

 | Quality threshold | Default Score | CMD option |
 |- | - | - |